Documenting Lesbian Lives Oral History Project

 Documenting Lesbian Lives Oral History Project is a collection of life histories of women who identify as lesbian, bisexual, woman-identified-woman, queer, or who prefer not to identify with sexuality categories.
 The project provides a complex and nuanced collective story of American lesbian history and experience.
 Narrators include grassroots activists and political organizers; educators and academics; musicians, writers, and artists; as well as community and religious leaders.
 They come from a variety of class, ethnic, racial, social, and geographic backgrounds.
 Interviews cover childhood and growing up experiences; education and employment; activism and politics; family, identity, relationships and community.

 Terms of Access and Use:

 The oral histories are open to research according to the regulations of the Sophia Smith Collection, with the following exceptions:

-The Sophia Smith Collection owns copyright to all of the oral histories.
+The Sophia Smith Collection owns copyright to all of the oral histories except for those of Carla Cooke and Nanci Young, who have retained copyright to their interviews.
 Permission must be obtained to publish reproductions or quotations beyond "fair use."
 Requests for permission to publish quotations should be addressed to the Sophia Smith Collection and should include identification of the specific passages to be quoted, anticipated use of the passages, and identification of the user.
 It is the responsibility of the researcher to identify and satisfy the holders of all copyrights.